Which Is Not A Responsibility Of The Hipaa Officer

 • Define the roles and responsibilities of other key personnel involved in HIPAA compliance: This includes IT staff, HR staff, clinical staff, and legal counsel.

-• Communicate these roles and responsibilities to all employees: Ensure that everyone understands who is responsible for what.
+• Communicate these roles and responsibilities to all employees: confirm that everyone understands who is responsible for what.

-• Regularly review and update role definitions: As HIPAA regulations evolve and the organization's needs change, it's important to review and update role definitions accordingly.
+• Regularly review and update role definitions: As HIPAA regulations evolve and the organization's needs change, it helps to review and update role definitions accordingly.

 Building a Collaborative Compliance Culture